jonrebelo/Investment_Portfolio_App/README.md

     -- Jonathan -- Investment_Portfolio_App

-    -Changed xlsx sheet to separate each transaction.
+    - Changed xlsx sheet to separate each transaction.
-    -Rewrote most of the originally forked app to properly utilize FIFO accounting.
+    - Rewrote most of the originally forked app to properly utilize FIFO accounting.
-    -Added code to pull current data from yfinance API.
+    - Added code to pull current data from yfinance API.
-    -Added code to iterate on each transaction in the transactions tab, and copy each ticker only once to the summary page.
+    - Added code to iterate on each transaction in the transactions tab, and copy each ticker only once to the
+      summary page.
-    -Added calculations for profits, realized gains, and current value for each ticker.
+    - Added calculations for profits, realized gains, and current value for each ticker.

     -- Joe -- Invesment Portfolio (SWAST Handover Delays -- source/repo)